M. Arunachalam (businessman)

-M. Arunaachalam (born 1949) is a Hong Kong-based businessman and entrepreneur, born and educated in India.
+M. Arunaachalam (born 1949) is a Hong Kong–based businessman and entrepreneur, born and educated in India.
 He has previously been the chairman of The Indian Chamber of Commerce Hong Kong, and as of 2009, he has been a member of its General Committee.
 Arunaachalam is also the chairman of the Indian Chamber Fiftieth Anniversary Education Trust and the Disaster Relief Fund for India.

-In 2005, he received the Pravasi Bharatiya Samman award, considered to be the most prestigious honor given to an Indian citizen located overseas.
+In 2005, he received the Pravasi Bharatiya Samman award, considered to be the most prestigious honour given to an Indian citizen located overseas.